 4.2 Conference decides on political strategy, campaigning priorities, structures and the constitution.

-4.4 The OG decides on a method to allow the full participation of individual members who cannot attend meetings of any affiliated groups.
+4.4 The OG decides on a method to allow the full participation of individual signatories who cannot attend meetings of any local LLA groups.

-4.5 The OG establishes a Conference Arrangements Committee for the purposes of deciding speakers and the agenda and publishes detailed guidelines and timetables for motions and amendments.
+4.5 The OG establishes a Conference Arrangements Committee (CAC), which decides speakers, and the agenda, and publishes detailed guidelines and timetables for motions and amendments.